Last updated on 11 February 2021

 Berries are full of antioxidants and phytonutrients that are good for your health.
 Black raspberries contain very high levels of anthocyanins, which slow the development of malignant cells.

 Carrots are full of beta-carotene, which researchers believe slow the growth of abnormal cells.
 There is also evidence to suggest that carrots contain an abundance of nutrients and vitamins that protect your body against many types of cancer.

 Higher levels of coffee consumption are associated with lower recurrence rate.
-One study showed that a cup coffee each day reduces mortality rate by as much as 20% for patients with stage 3 colorectal cancer.
+One study showed that a cup of coffee each day reduces mortality rate by as much as 20% for patients with stage 3 colorectal cancer.

-Broccoli and other green vegetables such as kale, cabbage and cauliflower have cancer-fighting properties.
+Broccoli and other cruciferous vegetables such as kale, cabbage and cauliflower have cancer-fighting properties.
 Broccoli in particular contains a large amount of sulfurophane, which minimises the risk of cancer and assists your body’s enzymes in fighting disease.

 A diet rich in nuts is also associated with reduced rate of cancer recurrence and death in patients with stage 3 cancer.

 Spinach is another powerful green vegetable rich in folate and fibre to promote overall health and wellness.
 It contains carotenoids, which studies show to reduce the risk of colon cancer.